The Princess (Tennyson poem): The prince seeks Princess Ida

 In the main narrative, a prince has been betrothed since infancy to a princess, Ida, from a neighbouring land.
 The princess has grown to become beautiful and accomplished and has founded a university of maidens in a remote retreat.
-Her father, King Gama, explains that she refuses to have anything to do with the world of men and is influenced by other women, Lady Blanche and Lady Psyche, who have all resolved never to wed a man.
+Her father, King Gama, explains that she refuses to have anything to do with the world of men and is influenced by other women, Lady Blanche and Lady Psyche, who have resolved never to wed a man.
 The prince and two friends, Cyril and Florian, decide to infiltrate the university to try to win the princess's return.
-They disguise themselves as women and ride into the university asking to enroll as students.
+They disguise themselves as women and ride into the university asking to enrol as students.
 Florian is Lady Psyche's brother and hopes to influence her.

 The "new students" are taken to see the princess, who tells them that they must "cast and fling the tricks, which make us toys of men", so that they may become equal with men.
 The men are impressed by the princess and debate the merits of women's equality.
 They move around the university, listening and learning.
 Their tutors, Lady Psyche and Lady Blanche, discover the men's subterfuge, but hide their knowledge for reasons of their own.
 Blanche and Psyche are intellectual and political rivals at the university, and Blanche vows to force Psyche out.